-- (4) A green roof, such as a vegetated roof, or a cool roof; - (5) Materials and design meeting the U.S. Green Building Council's LEED-NC certification requirements; or - (6) A greywater recycling system.
+- (3) Materials that are produced from renewable resources; - (4) A green roof, such as a vegetated roof, or a cool roof; - (5) Materials and design meeting the U.S. Green Building Council's LEED-NC certification requirements; or

+(6) A greywater recycling system.